belgort-clark/CTEC-126-Project-1/README.md

 - Change the YOUR NAME GOES HERE to your name

+### Accessiblity Testing

+- Your page must not contain any WAVE Errors, Contrast Errors or Alerts
+- Your page must not contain any Accessibility Insights FastPass errors

 ### Submit the Assignment

 - Save, Stage, Commit and Push your work back to GitHub